Presentation 1: Intro to Quarto

 Control whether code is executed.

-eval=FALSE not execute the code and eval=TRUE will execute the code.
+eval=FALSE will not execute the code and eval=TRUE will execute the code in the compiled document.

 The code is shown, but the result is not shown ({r, echo=TRUE, eval=FALSE}):